 For flood loss cost and flood probable maximum loss level estimates derived from and validated with historical insured flood losses or other input data and information, the assumptions in the derivations concerning (1) construction characteristics, (2) policy provisions, and (3) contractual provisions shall be appropriate based on the type of risk being modeled.

-Purpose: This standard is to ensure that flood probable maximum loss levels are based on an actuarially sound methodology.
+Purpose: Flood probable maximum loss levels are to be based on an actuarially sound methodology.
 The actuarial soundness resulting from compliance with the standard is particularly important to capital markets, insurers, reinsurers and rating agencies that frequently use flood probable maximum loss levels.

 Modeled flood loss costs should vary according to risk.
 If the risk of loss due to floods is higher for one area or personal residential structure type, then the flood loss costs should also be higher.
 Likewise, if there is no difference in risk, there should be no difference in flood loss costs.
 Flood loss costs not having these properties do not have a logical relationship to risk.